andrewacashner/hearingfaithms/chapters/chapter-3.md

-Compared to *Cantores*, Padilla's 1657 text *Voces, las de la capilla* is much closer to that in the 1642 Lisbon imprint and matches the incipits of Santiago's pre-1644 setting in the João IV catalog (table `ref:table:Voces-versions`).
+Compared to *Cantores*, Padilla's 1657 text *Voces, las de la capilla* is much closer to that in the 1642 Lisbon imprint and matches the incipits of Santiago's pre-1644 setting in the John IV catalog (table `ref:table:Voces-versions`).
 Padilla's use of this earlier text tradition demonstrates that some source crossed the Atlantic to Puebla, whether Padilla acquired it before emigrating in 1622 or after.